Escape to nature

 Dotted with olive and cyprus groves, and with subtle influences from Venetian, French and British culture, the Ionians are a step back to nature.
 From paradise beaches and waters teeming with sea turtles to pretty harbourside towns and delicious cuisine, disconnect and rediscover what matters in these islands.

-Wander the Ancient city of delphi Enjoy street music in Corfu.
-Cruise the extraordinary Corinth Canal.
+Wander the Ancient city of delphi.
+Enjoy street music in Corfu.
+Explore a beach shipwreck on zakynthos.
 Snorkel the emerald-green caves of Antipaxi.

 Parga - Antipaxos